 Whilst a student at Aberdeen University he submitted scripts to the Student Show.
 Carlin's Monty Python writing bias at the time conflicted sharply with the rest of the writers Are you Being Served writing bias.
 None of his material was used but despite this fact he was awarded a writing credit in the programme.

-In 2001 Stephen moved to London to ‘do something' with his life.
-He wasn't sure what that something was.
-At first he thought ‘something' may comprise of spending all his time with a guy called Dave drinking in The Black Lion in Plaistow, East London.
-However after persevering for a year it did not prove artistically fruitful.
-In 2002 after attending a gig at London's Chuckle Club, Carlin finally took the plunge and started performing stand up comedy.
+In 2002, after attending a gig at London's Chuckle Club, Carlin finally took the plunge and started performing stand up comedy.
 His first gig was at the Camden Head pub in Islington.
 Stephen now performs all over the country, he also writes a lot of comedy.
-He is particularly proud of his recent BBC radio series Gus Murdoch's Sacred Cows.
+He is particularly proud of his BBC radio series Gus Murdoch's Sacred Cows.

 Stephen Carlin lives in London.
 His hobbies include drinking whisky and refusing to ask directions even when lost.